 Australia's leading role in Antarctic and Southern Ocean science today is, in large measure, a result of that original commitment and shared scientific vision of the CRC partners since its inception.
-As the current incarnation of the CRC winds up in 2019, it celebrates close to three decades of sustained research in the Antarctic and Southern Ocean.
+As the CRC winds up in 2019, it celebrates close to three decades of sustained research in the Antarctic and Southern Ocean.
 The pages of this booklet provide only a snapshot of the diverse research activities, fieldwork and scientific achievements during that period.
 This research has helped transform our understanding of the physical climate system and the impacts of climate change on the ecosystems of the Southern Ocean, while also informing government policy and delivering direct benefits to Australian industries and the broader community.

 Climate change will continue to be a determining factor in the life of our nation for many years to come, influencing our prosperity to the tune of billions of dollars annually.
 The complex interactions of the oceans, ice sheets, atmosphere and ecosystems to our south represent some of the greatest uncertainties in our understanding of these changes.
-For the ACE CRC's successor, the most critical climate questions in Antarctica and the Southern Ocean will continue to demand high levels of collaboration across multiple disciplines and institutions.
+Pursuing answers to the most critical climate guestions in Antarctica and the Southern Ocean will continue to demand high levels of collaboration across multiple disciplines and institutions.